Sarez Lake

 Travel to Sarez Lake

 There is no road connection to the lake, so the only way to reach it is to hike all the way to the lake.
-The Sarez trailhead is at Barchadiev which, along with nearby Savnob has homestays; otherwise there is no tourist infrastructure here.
+The most used Sarez trailhead is at Barchadiev village in Bartang valley which, along with nearby Savnob village has homestays. otherwise there is no tourist infrastructure here.
 Additionally, it isn’t easy to reach the lake as a disastrous earthquake, measuring 7,2, hit Bartang Valley in December 2015 destroying what was already a minimal slip of road and leaving 800 families homeless at the same time.
 Access to the lake reopened in 2017 but the way remains very rough and is only recommended for experienced hikers.

 Other Pamir sights & Destinations